hanyuanz2000/BeautifulSoup-and-Selenium-Trials/README.md

 In this part, we conduct experiments to further test how Selenium works with Xpath.
 Our target website is https://www.audible.com/search.
 We are trying to gather the information of name, author, book length for each audible book.
-We include headless mode of Selenium and implement pagination function in this part.
+We include headless mode of Selenium, pagination function, and explicit wait in this part.